Full-Length Test 2: Australian Citizenship Practice Questions (2026)

 💡 Study Explanation: Port Arthur is a famous historic site in Tasmania that once served as a convict prison.

-16: In which state is the Royal Exhibition Building located?+
+16: In which territory is Canberra located?+

 A)New South Wales